Can You Use Etc In An Essay

 3. Space is limited: In situations where brevity is crucial, such as in footnotes or endnotes, etc. can be a useful way to shorten a list.

-That said, it is crucial to avoid using etc. when:
+On the flip side, it is crucial to avoid using etc. when:

 1. The list is critical to your argument: If the omitted items would significantly impact the understanding or validity of your argument, they should be included.